bsoist/bsoist.github.io/_posts/2015-03-17-common-core-math-problems.md

 tags:
     math
     education
+excerpt: I'm not thrilled with Common Core either, but it's not because of the math.
 ---
 So the common core posts are going around again on Facebook.
 Seems like a lot of people are upset by the unusual strategies being presented for teaching math.